-Devices and services localization is of great importance in the process of adapting the software application with its execution context.
-Let’s take the example of a water distribution network control agent.
+Spatial localization devices are of great importance in the process of adapting the software application with its execution context.
+Let’s take the example of an agent controlling a water distribution network.
 He hold a remote control for opening and closing valves.
-At some points, it is possible that several valves are simultaneously detected.
-A services selection mechanism based solely on the relevance Pϛ(t) of the services offered will consider all available valves around the agent.
-A services selection mechanism based on Pϛ(t) and Uϛ(t) will allow to reason about the availability of the services based on the position of the agent and the available valves and select the one that is closest to the agent.
-The software application will then allowing him to open or close it from the remote control.
+At some points, it is possible that several identical services (allowing to open/close the valves) are simultaneously available.
+A services selection mechanism based only on the relevance Pϛ(t) of the services will consider controlling all available valves around the agent.
+A services selection mechanism based on Pϛ(t) AND Uϛ(t) will allow to reason about the availability of the services based on the valves positions compared to the agent’s position and will grant controlling the valve closest to the agent.

+SWoT dynamicity

+Conceptually, we denote three levels of dynamicity for SWoT (Figure 5):

+The terminological level where a new discovered device leads to increase the KB content (TBox),

+The assertion level, where a new device discovery or a device disappearance lead to respectively increase and decrease the KB content (ABox),

+The semantic annotation level where devices coupling leads to have sensors properties propagated across all coupled devices annotations.